mgpopinjay/bandit-algorithms/README.md

 # online-learning-algorithms
-A small collection of Bandit Algorithms (ETC, E-Greedy, Elimination, UCB, Exp3, Linear UCB, and Thompson Sampling)
+A small collection of Bandit Algorithms (ETC, E-Greedy, Elimination, UCB, Exp3, LinearUCB, and Thompson Sampling)

 Python implementation of selected multi-arm bandit algorithms that are fundamental to recommendation systems, online advertising, clinical trials, online resource allocation and online search.